splashkit/the-programmers-field-guide/docs/part-0/01-introduction.md

 Generally, you will find that programming texts will describe programming in terms of **abstraction**.
 This comes from thinking about how a computer works and the process of this enables us to create digital realities.
 To see this, we need to think about what a computer is.

+A computer is a electronic device.
+It operates by controlling voltage through its circuits, with transistors enabling us to create gates that are used to control where the current flows.
+We can then combine this with the ability to detect current at certain locations (memory), with these currents then able to affect how

+Other parts of the computer then use electronics to create gates that allow different behaviour in response to binary values that exist within other places in the computer.

-A computer is an electronic device.
-It operates by controlling voltage through its circuits, with transistors enabling us to detect the presence or absence of voltage at certain places within the computer.
-So, at this level, a computer is just an electrical current flowing through a circuit.
+detect the presence or absence of voltage at certain places within the computer.
+So, at this level, a computer is electrical current flowing through a circuit.
+So how does this become a digital reality?
+Through *abstraction*.

 *So how does this become a digital reality?*